conda/conda/docs/source/dev-guide/deep-dive-solvers.md

   tarball path in disk and its extracted directory.
 * `PrefixRecord`: A record installed in a prefix.
 Same as above, plus fields for the files that make the package and how they were linked in the prefix.
-It can also host information about which `MatchSpec` string resulted into this record being installed.
+It can also host information about which `MatchSpec` string resulted in this record being installed.

 ## Remote state: the index

-So the solver takes `MatchSpec` objects, query the index for the best match and returns `PackageRecord` objects.
+So the solver takes `MatchSpec` objects, queries the index for the best match and returns `PackageRecord` objects.
 Perfect.
 What's the index?
 It's the result of aggregating the requested conda channels in a single entity.
 For more information, check {ref}`deep_dive_install_index`.